 B5.1 Burial grounds

 Disused burial grounds must be disposed of by way of the grant of a long lease and not a freehold transfer.
 If the burial ground is being sold together with other property such as a chapel, the building should be transferred separately under a freehold transfer.
-Please ask your clients to let you have a copy of the Burial Ground Sale Focus Note which sets out the particular requirements for the disposal of disused Methodist burial grounds, including the burial ground covenants that must be imposed so that you can bear this in mind when valuing the property.
+Please ask your clients to let you have a copy of the Burial Ground Sale Focus Note (This is available to Methodist Managing Trustees and their professional advisers in the password protected 'Trustee Documents' section of this website.
+Please contact TMCP if you require the password) which sets out the particular requirements for the disposal of disused Methodist burial grounds, including the burial ground covenants that must be imposed so that you can bear this in mind when valuing the property.
 You will also need to address the following:

 - How long should the term of the lease be?